rankgnar/Wordpress_acount_access/README.md

    - Username
    - Password

+4. **Ensure JWT-Auth is Configured on WordPress:**

+   - Before using this script, make sure the WordPress site has the JWT-Auth plugin configured.
+You can find the plugin (https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/).

-4. The script will perform authentication, save information in CSV and JSON files, and display messages in the console.
+5. The script will perform authentication, save information in CSV and JSON files, and display messages in the console.

 File Structure